astropy/astropy/docs/coordinates/frames.rst

 Customizing Frame Component Names
 ---------------------------------

-First, as mentioned in the point (1) :ref:`above <astropy-coordinates-design>`, some frame classes have special names for their components.
+First, as mentioned in the point (1) :ref:`above <coordinates-design>`, some frame classes have special names for their components.
 For example, the `~astropy.coordinates.ICRS` frame and other equatorial frame classes often use "Right Ascension" or "RA" in place of longitude, and "Declination" or "Dec." in place of latitude.
 These component name overrides, which change the frame